For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 santander logo

-The Santander Basic Current Account can suit people who have recently moved to the UK to study or work.
+The Santander Basic Current Account also suits people who have recently moved to the UK to study or work.

-There’s also the possibility of earning cashback when you use your Santander debit card at one of a number of major UK retailers if you sign up for Boosts.
+There’s also the possibility of earning cashback when you use your Santander debit card at some major UK retailers if you sign up for Boosts.

 How much are Santander’s international transfer fees?